 Alternatively, you can also enable maintenance mode on your WordPress web hosting service.
 For more details on this, check out our guide on how to make your WordPress blog completely private.

 We hope this article helped you learn how to unpublish a WordPress page.
-You may also want to see our guide on how to create a free business email address and the best contact form plugins for WordPress.
+You may also want to see our ultimate guide on WordPress post revisions and our list of the most important pages that every WordPress blog should have.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.